 Custodial Credit Risk - Deposits: In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of December 31, 2007, the District had securities of \$1,075,699 held by the pledging financial institution's trust department or agent but not in the District's name.
+At year end, the District's carrying amount of deposits was \$1,966,033 and the bank balance was \$1,986,469.
+Of the bank balance, \$1,000,000 was covered by federal deposit insurance.
+For the remaining bank balance, the District had securities held by the pledging financial institution's trust department or agent but not in the District's name.
 The District's policy does not address custodial credit risk.